datastax/cassandra-data-migrator/README.md

 tar -xvzf <spark downloaded file name>
 ```

-# Steps:
+# Steps for Data-Migration:

 1. `sparkConf.properties` file needs to be configured as applicable for the environment
    > A sample Spark conf file configuration can be [found here](./src/resources/sparkConf.properties)
 2. Place the conf file where it can be accessed while running the job via spark-submit.
-3. Run the 'Data Migration' job using `spark-submit` command as shown below:
+3. Run the below job using `spark-submit` command as shown below:

 ```
 ./spark-submit --properties-file sparkConf.properties /